adknudson/thesis/docs/030-methods.md

 \end{equation}

 For some $\theta$, $\mathcal{L}$ achieves a maximum value, so maximum likelihood estimation determines the parameters that maximizes the likelihood of the observed data.
-Equation \@ref(eq:bernlik) is commonly expressed in terms of its logarithm as a function of $\theta$:
+Equation \@ref(eq:bernlik) is commonly expressed in terms of its logarithm as a function of $\theta$, where due to monotonicity of the logarithm, is an equivalent optimization problem:

 \begin{equation}